 You can learn how to check if an investment is genuine on the ASIC MoneySmart Website.

 Scam websites, advertisements or emails often have strange URLs.
 If you’re on a computer, you can hover your mouse over the link to see a preview of the link URL in the status bar.
 Then, check to see if the link site matches the site that it should be from.
 When in doubt, always go directly to the source, especially if you're dealing with any sort of cash or transactions.
 Most legitimate businesses will have a website and a number to call them for confirmation.

 While companies sometimes make mistakes, emails full of typos or poor imagery are usually fakes.
 If in doubt, contact the company directly (getting their details from a trusted source) and confirm before entering any personal information.

 Reputable companies won’t ask you to send large amounts of unsolicited personal information.
 For example, at TelstraSuper we’ll never ask you to email us your sensitive personal information like bank details, login details, pin numbers or tax file numbers.

-Phone scams will take advantage of events like the bush fires and Coronavirus and call pretending to represent a company needing information.
+Phone scammers will take advantage of stressful times and represent a company needing your information.
 If you are uncomfortable with the amount of information being asked for say you will call the company back directly and get the company direct line from the internet not from the caller.
 Never send money or give credit card details, online account details or copies of personal documents to anyone you don’t know or trust.